Senate To Vote On Criminal Justice Bill After Push From Boosters, White House

 Resistance in the Senate has convinced supporters of the bill to make some changes, including limiting the ability of judges to reduce sentences for certain offenders and excluding certain offenders from a supervised release program.

-The House of Representatives also must pass this bill before it could go to Trump for his signature.
+The House of Representatives also must pass the bill before it could go to the White House for Trump's signature.
 Speaker of the House Paul Ryan has expressed support for the effort.